Pru Goward: Controversies

 In May 2007, Goward was caught speeding in a school zone.
 This was her second driving offence for 2007.
 Goward said "It was extremely careless on my part and like thousands of other drivers I deeply regret it."

-In February 2014, Katrina Hodgkinson, the Nationals member for Burrinjuck, which bordered Goulburn to the west, announced that she would be seeking Nationals preselection for Goulburn, then occupied Goward.
+In February 2014, Katrina Hodgkinson, the Nationals member for Burrinjuck, which bordered Goulburn to the west, announced that she would be seeking Nationals preselection for Goulburn, then occupied by Goward.
 Her decision followed a statewide electoral redistribution by the NSW Electoral Commission that resulted in Burrinjuck being renamed as Cootamundra after being significantly redrawn, with effect from the 2015 state election.
 Her announcement resulted in a dispute between the Nationals and Liberals; and on 28 February, Hodgkinson announced she would withdraw her nomination for Goulburn.
 Hodgkinson subsequently contested the newly constituted seat of Cootamundra, and won the seat for the National Party.

 In October 2021 Goward was criticised for being tone-deaf and classist following her publication of a column in the Australian Financial Review titled 'Australia's social underclass is not a force to be ignored', in which she referred to lower-income Australians with the derogatory term 'proles'.